Side A of Debut album out now!

 Today, Luke is one-third of London’s experimental modular synth-jazz group Lazy H and the Loose Cables, in which he plays the tenor sax and synthesiser.
 The trio have gigged with London’s Kinkajous, Mark Cake, Alabaster DePlume, Plumm and FlamingGods, and they released their first album Rotary Perception with Nottingham-based label Running Circles earlier this year.
 The avant-garde jazz album takes listeners through psychedelic and tender soundscapes, perfect for sci-fi film scores.
 He also hosts Headroom – one of the city’s most exciting jam sessions which showcases some of the capital’s best jazz and electronic instrumentalists and producers.

 Covid instigated a new period for the artist when he moved into a 44-foot narrowboat.
 Living life as a water traveller, Luke spent a lot of time in the countryside in relative solitude, before moving to Devon and setting up a new studio.
 After months in lockdown, this frenetic new period led to a prolific stream of writing and recording.
-Now, Marzec has three albums to be released back-to-back starting with the first single this November.
+Now Luke has multiple projects to release, starting with his debut album.

 Despite Marzec’s writing and collaborating prowess, he is most at ease on stage where everything is simplest, where decision making is easiest and where he feels most alive.
 After the first note is played, the rest is as if he was watching himself perform; as if his spirit floats to another realm to observe his body.
 During his performances, the rugged growl of his voice in brilliant contrast to the soft notes he plays on the keys allows him to connect with his audience in moments of sheer bliss and unity.